Vidhish-Trivedi/Portfolio-Website/README.md

 # Portfolio-Website
 A portfolio website created using HTML, CSS and JavaScript.\
 TODO: make website responsive, add links and information.
-Removed light-mode for now.